 Historical city of Uzgen is located 55 kilometers northeast of Osh.
 Today Uzgen is a fairly large city by Kyrgyz standards with around 50 thousand inhabitants across the ridge from Jalal-Abad.
 About 90% of the population of Uzgen is of Uzbek ethnicity.

 In the 13th century, Uzgen was demolished by Genghis Khan, and only the Uzgen Tower (Minaret) and three mausoleums were preserved.
-The minaret here is the closest relative of the Burana tower in northern Kyrgyzstan.
+The minaret here is the closest relative of the more known Burana tower in Northern Kyrgyzstan.

 What to do in Uzgen

 The monuments of Uzgen are called the “encyclopedia of the Karakhanids culture” because one can observe progress stages of architectural forms as well as of the decorative art of the 11-12th centuries.

 The Uzgen minaret was built in the middle of the 11th century, during the dawn of the Karakhanid era.
 The minarets were designed so that the mullahs at the appropriate time, with their strong and loud voice, would call the faithful to perform religious rites.

 Each brick of the Uzgen minaret has a special value.
 Currently, the height of the Uzgen minaret is 27,5 meters, originally it was 44 m.
 You can also see the picture of Uzgen minaret on the 50 som Kyrgyz banknote.

 The mausoleums of the Karakhanid rulers are located next to the minaret at the same site.
 Their facades are facing southwest, forming one area.
 In the south, the square is terminated by the Kara-Darya river slope, and in the south-west it passes into the ancient necropolis of the XIII-XIV centuries.